-Details Self-Employment Training (SET) Description of the Self-Employment component offers training to improve the component employability of participants to design and operate a small business or another self-employment venture.
-The Self-

-Employment component will guide participants with sound business ideas for those lacking the skills and knowledge to successfully create and implement a plan for self-employment.
+Details Self-Employment Training (SET) Description of the component Self-Employment component offers training to improve the employability of participants to design and operate a small business or another self-employment venture.
+The Self-Employment component will guide participants with sound business ideas for those lacking the skills and knowledge to successfully create and implement a plan for self-employment.
 SNAP E&T participants receive technical assistance in developing business plans and in creating financial marketing plans.
 Participants also learn how to access small business grants and other business support services.
 The participant will participate in 20 hours of allowable SNAP E&T activities per week or 80 hours in a 30-day period not to exceed 120 hours in any one month.
 Target population Montana's target population is ABAWD participants, prior to exhausting their time limited benefits, that are interested in becoming self-employed.
 Criteria for participation Participants must have a business idea and a demonstrated need for that business in their community (using available community workforce data).
 Geographic area All Montana SNAP E&T providers will provide this component to SNAP eligible residents in Big Horn, Cascade, Deer Lodge, Flathead, Gallatin, Lewis & Clark, Lincoln, Missoula, Silver Bow and Yellowstone counties will be provided statewide by Maximus.
-E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge, Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
-Maximus has two subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead County.
-Projected annual participation 35 (last year plus 20% increase) Estimated annual component costs \$100,300
+Starting 6/1/25 E&T this component will also be available in Ravalli, Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+E&T providers The SNAP E&T sole Contractor, Maxmus, will provide this component to SNAP eligible residents in Cascade, Deer Lodge,

+Gallatin, Lewis & Clark, Missoula, and Silver Bow counties.
+Starting 6/1/25 this E&T component will also be available in Ravalli County.
+Maximus has three subcontractors that will also provide this component in their counties: District 7 Human Resources Development Council (HRDC7) is the E&T provider in Yellowstone County and Big Horn County and Community Action Partnership of Northwest Montana (CAPNW) is the E&T provider for Lincoln County and Flathead Counties.
+Starting 6/1/2025 District 6 Human Resource Development Council (HRDC6) will provide this component in Fergus, Petroleum, Musselshell, Golden Valley, Wheatland, and Judith Basin counties.
+Projected annual 35 (last year plus 20% increase) participation Cationate departed 6400 200 Estimated annual \$100,300 component costs